scylladb/scylla-rust-driver/CONTRIBUTING.md

 ```bash
 make test
 ```
-When on non-Linux machine, however, it can be impossible to connect to containerized Scylla instance from outside Docker.\
+When on non-Linux machine, however, it can be impossible to connect to containerized ScyllaDB instance from outside Docker.\
 If you are using macOS, we provide a `dockerized-test` make target for running tests inside another Docker container:
 ```bash
 make dockerized-test